AlexisObel/Ob3l3xy.github.io/_tabs/about.md

 >
 >💼 **Professional Profile**
 >
->I am a passionate cybersecurity enthusiast with a keen interest in Security Operations, Ethical Hacking, and Threat Intelligence.
+>I am a cybersecurity enthusiast with a keen interest in Security Operations Analysis, Ethical Hacking, and Threat Intelligence, while continuously exploring other areas in the field.
 I also have experience in IT support, covering system user support, data management, and Network troubleshooting.
 >
 >🎓 **Education**
 >